atdd-bdd/GherkinExecutorForJava/README.md

 For domains which have two-dimensional objects, the tabular format can be much easier to comprehend.
 (See the tic-tac-toe example.)

+You can think of a Gherkin feature file as representing the logical portion of the test (ala the logical and physical views of a database).

 ### introductory Example

 Here are a few introductory examples.
 You can view the `examples.feature` file in the main test directory